 Joseph B. Kirsner Professor of Medicine; Chief, Section of Gastroenterology, Hepatology and Nutrition; Co-Director, Digestive Diseases Center; University of Chicago Medicine, Chicago, IL

-Dr. Rubin is a brilliant clinician who provides reassurance, and importantly hope, to patients who seek him out from far and wide.
+Dr. David Rubin is a brilliant clinician who provides reassurance, and importantly hope, to patients who seek him out from far and wide.
 They see him as a problem solver who offers comfort and care, helping them overcome both the physical and emotional impacts of their disease.

 Alleviating their suffering and protecting the most vulnerable is what drives Dr. Rubin’s tireless efforts to push the field forward.
 And addressing his patients’ unmet needs is what informs his innovative research, passionate advocacy and educational efforts.

-“One of my mentors, Dr. Joseph Kirsner, was a legend in IBD and he instilled in me the ethos that everything we do should be in service of helping patients.
+“My mentor, Dr. Joseph Kirsner, was a legend in IBD and he instilled in me the ethos that everything we do should be in service of helping patients.
 I think about this every day – it’s what motivates and inspires me.
 It’s my true north.”

 “Recognizing the value of an individual and the commitment that we as a society have to one another is part of who I am, who I like to be and what makes me proud.
 And it’s how I’ve found my voice and why I use that voice on social media.”

 “When you’re taking care of a patient or you have an important issue,” Dr. Rubin said, “you should stick to it and be fierce in your work to alleviate injustice to get patients the care they need.”